technikate/wsa-labs/_posts/2023-04-20-stored-XSS-lab.md

 The HTTP request associated with the action of posting the comment is below, as pulled from the HTTP history section of the Proxy tab in Burp Suite.
 The URL-encoded JavaScript can be seen at the bottom of the request.

 ~~~
-The HTTP request associated with this action appears below, as pulled from the HTTP history section of the Proxy tab in Burp Suite.

 POST /post/comment HTTP/2
 Host: 0a3a001b0379440182b5e235007a00ac.web-security-academy.net
 Cookie: [redacted]